Johnson & Johnson (NYSE:JNJ) Shares Up 0.1%

-A number of analysts recently commented on the company.
-Royal Bank of Canada reaffirmed an “outperform” rating and set a $175.00 price objective on shares of Johnson & Johnson in a research note on Tuesday, July 30th.
-TD Cowen dropped their target price on Johnson & Johnson from $195.00 to $185.00 and set a “buy” rating on the stock in a research report on Thursday, July 18th.
-Daiwa America cut shares of Johnson & Johnson from a “strong-buy” rating to a “hold” rating in a report on Tuesday, July 23rd.
-StockNews.com upgraded Johnson & Johnson from a “buy” rating to a “strong-buy” rating in a research report on Saturday, September 14th.
-Finally, The Goldman Sachs Group cut their target price on Johnson & Johnson from $160.00 to $155.00 and set a “neutral” rating on the stock in a research report on Friday, July 19th.
-Seven analysts have rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, Johnson & Johnson has an average rating of “Moderate Buy” and an average target price of $173.21.
+Several equities analysts have recently weighed in on the stock.
+Cantor Fitzgerald reiterated an “overweight” rating and issued a $215.00 target price on shares of Johnson & Johnson in a research note on Monday.
+TD Cowen decreased their target price on Johnson & Johnson from $195.00 to $185.00 and set a “buy” rating on the stock in a research note on Thursday, July 18th.
+TD Securities lowered their price objective on shares of Johnson & Johnson from $195.00 to $185.00 in a research report on Thursday, July 18th.
+Daiwa America downgraded Johnson & Johnson from a “strong-buy” rating to a “hold” rating in a research report on Tuesday, July 23rd.
+Finally, Royal Bank of Canada restated an “outperform” rating and issued a $175.00 price objective on shares of Johnson & Johnson in a report on Friday, September 20th.
+Seven equities research analysts have rated the stock with a hold rating, six have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average target price of $173.21.

 Johnson & Johnson Stock Performance

-Johnson & Johnson (NYSE:JNJ – Get Free Report) last announced its quarterly earnings results on Wednesday, July 17th.
-The company reported $2.82 EPS for the quarter, beating analysts’ consensus estimates of $2.71 by $0.11.
+Johnson & Johnson (NYSE:JNJ – Get Free Report) last issued its quarterly earnings results on Wednesday, July 17th.
+The company reported $2.82 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.71 by $0.11.
 Johnson & Johnson had a net margin of 46.34% and a return on equity of 36.60%.
-The firm had revenue of $22.45 billion during the quarter, compared to the consensus estimate of $22.33 billion.
-During the same quarter last year, the firm earned $2.80 EPS.
-The firm’s revenue for the quarter was up 4.3% compared to the same quarter last year.
-As a group, sell-side analysts forecast that Johnson & Johnson will post 10.02 EPS for the current fiscal year.
+The company had revenue of $22.45 billion during the quarter, compared to analyst estimates of $22.33 billion.
+During the same period last year, the business earned $2.80 EPS.
+Johnson & Johnson’s quarterly revenue was up 4.3% compared to the same quarter last year.
+As a group, equities research analysts predict that Johnson & Johnson will post 10.02 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, September 10th.
-Stockholders of record on Tuesday, August 27th were issued a $1.24 dividend.
-This represents a $4.96 dividend on an annualized basis and a dividend yield of 3.01%.
-The ex-dividend date of this dividend was Tuesday, August 27th.
-Johnson & Johnson’s dividend payout ratio is presently 30.92%.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, September 10th.
+Stockholders of record on Tuesday, August 27th were given a $1.24 dividend.
+The ex-dividend date was Tuesday, August 27th.
+This represents a $4.96 dividend on an annualized basis and a dividend yield of 3.09%.
+Johnson & Johnson’s dividend payout ratio is currently 30.92%.

-In other news, VP Robert J. Decker sold 5,635 shares of the firm’s stock in a transaction that occurred on Friday, August 30th.
-The shares were sold at an average price of $165.06, for a total transaction of $930,113.10.
-Following the completion of the sale, the vice president now owns 18,973 shares in the company, valued at approximately $3,131,683.38.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, VP Robert J. Decker sold 5,635 shares of the company’s stock in a transaction dated Friday, August 30th.
+The shares were sold at an average price of $165.06, for a total value of $930,113.10.
+Following the transaction, the vice president now owns 18,973 shares in the company, valued at approximately $3,131,683.38.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 0.16% of the stock is owned by corporate insiders.

 Hedge Funds Weigh In On Johnson & Johnson

-Several institutional investors have recently bought and sold shares of JNJ.
-Gilbert & Cook Inc. lifted its stake in shares of Johnson & Johnson by 3.3% during the fourth quarter.
-Gilbert & Cook Inc. now owns 9,111 shares of the company’s stock worth $1,428,000 after purchasing an additional 288 shares in the last quarter.
-9258 Wealth Management LLC lifted its holdings in Johnson & Johnson by 2.1% in the fourth quarter.
-9258 Wealth Management LLC now owns 22,034 shares of the company’s stock worth $3,454,000 after acquiring an additional 443 shares during the last quarter.
-Gryphon Financial Partners LLC boosted its position in Johnson & Johnson by 66.3% during the 4th quarter.
-Gryphon Financial Partners LLC now owns 14,245 shares of the company’s stock valued at $2,244,000 after purchasing an additional 5,680 shares during the period.
-TrinityPoint Wealth LLC grew its position in shares of Johnson & Johnson by 1.9% during the fourth quarter.
-TrinityPoint Wealth LLC now owns 36,777 shares of the company’s stock worth $5,764,000 after acquiring an additional 700 shares during the last quarter.
-Finally, PineStone Asset Management Inc. grew its stake in shares of Johnson & Johnson by 24.0% in the fourth quarter.
-PineStone Asset Management Inc. now owns 1,853,558 shares of the company’s stock worth $290,527,000 after purchasing an additional 358,580 shares in the last quarter.
-69.55% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently added to or reduced their stakes in JNJ.
+Wellington Management Group LLP boosted its holdings in shares of Johnson & Johnson by 16.4% in the fourth quarter.
+Wellington Management Group LLP now owns 24,019,725 shares of the company’s stock worth $3,764,852,000 after buying an additional 3,391,657 shares during the last quarter.
+Marshall Wace LLP grew its holdings in Johnson & Johnson by 506.9% during the 2nd quarter.
+Marshall Wace LLP now owns 3,884,962 shares of the company’s stock valued at $567,826,000 after buying an additional 3,244,862 shares in the last quarter.
+Price T Rowe Associates Inc. MD raised its holdings in shares of Johnson & Johnson by 16.8% during the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 21,834,359 shares of the company’s stock worth $3,453,978,000 after acquiring an additional 3,139,499 shares in the last quarter.
+Ninety One UK Ltd grew its holdings in shares of Johnson & Johnson by 59.0% in the second quarter.
+Ninety One UK Ltd now owns 6,708,943 shares of the company’s stock valued at $980,579,000 after purchasing an additional 2,489,925 shares in the last quarter.
+Finally, Swedbank AB bought a new stake in Johnson & Johnson in the first quarter worth $331,178,000.
+69.55% of the stock is currently owned by hedge funds and other institutional investors.

 Johnson & Johnson Company Profile